Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 The driver took the cigarette, smiling and nodding.

 As a result, he did not call us!
 We got off the bus in a place where there is no village in front and no store at the back.
-I don't know how long I waited for a cab on the way.
+I didn't know how long I waited for a cab on the way.
 The driver charged 50 yuan per person and took us to Xinqiao.

 > Reasoning and smiling are useless, money is the most real passport.
 This is the first lesson that Ping learned when she came out.

-> After took off the bus at nowhere, they took a taxi and spent 100 yuan to get from Guangzhou to the factory in Shenzhen.
+> Buying a bus ticket on the train cost 90.
+In the car, the ticket was charged again, and it cost 90.
+After being left nowhere, it cost 100 to take a taxi.
+In order to travel from Guangzhou to the Shenzhen factory, Xiaoping and his brother spent 280 yuan.

 > In that year, the average monthly income of a farmer in Henan province was 165 yuan.

-> To get from Guangzhou to Shenzhen, Ping spent nearly 2 months of his income.
+> To get from Guangzhou to Shenzhen, Ping spent nearly 2 months of her income.

 > However, money still did not solve all the problems.